breakdown

 Number of combinations:

-When considering development products as deliverables, methods to control divergence and converge toward objectives are necessary.
-Also, since specification definition and breakdown methods required for development have accumulated theories, they become finite patterns.
-(For example, the 23 design patterns in GoF.)
+When development deliverables are the final product, methods are needed to control divergence and converge toward the goal.
+Additionally, the specification definitions and decomposition methods necessary for development become finite patterns due to accumulated theories.
+(For example, the 23 design patterns of GoF.)

-For cases different from the breakdown direction, the summary instruction performs summary direction (project -> Project, Issues -> Project, etc.).
-In particular, the defect instruction is provided to respond to error handling, bug response, and requests for undeveloped states.
-For details, see Usage.
+Also, for cases different from the decomposition direction, the summary instruction performs aggregation (project -> Project, Issues -> Project, etc.).
+In particular, the defect instruction is provided to handle error processing, bug response, and requests for unmaintained states.
+Please see Usage for details.

-Making the prompt selection part AI-powered would make it more dynamic.
-Since this part would be more efficient using external services, it can also be separated from this tool.
+Making the prompt selection part AI-driven would make it more dynamic.
+This part can be separated from this tool as it would be more efficient to use external services.

 JSON Schema

 JSON Schema references are used to converge to finite patterns.
-The goal is to control generation results by referencing Schema definitions as checklists rather than fitting them into Schema definitions.
+The goal is not to fit into Schema definitions but to reference them as checklists to control generation results.
 The final output does not need to be JSON.
-More versatile YAML/Markdown/Text is assumed.
+More versatile YAML/Markdown/Text formats are expected.

-In upcoming versions, it is planned to enable Schema reference based on URLs.
+In a future version, it is planned to make Schemas referenceable by URL.
 This will enable data processing using Schema.org and utilization of other Schema definitions.

-If there are appropriate Schema definitions for development requirement definitions, they will be referenced, but since none have been found yet, we plan to create what this application requires.
+If appropriate Schema definitions for development requirements exist, they will be referenced, but as none have been found yet, we plan to create what this application requires.

 English 日本語